-Opening a bank account before you arrive will mean that you’re ready to hit the ground running as soon as you get off the plane.
+About to make your way to Australia to study?
+Opening a bank account before you arrive means you can hit the ground running almost as soon as you step off the plane.

 What should you bring to your local branch?

 - Your student ID or proof of enrolment (including start and end dates for your course)

 - Your Tax Identification Number (TIN) for each country of foreign tax residency